Julia Pierson Emmet: Painting

 She studied art with Daniel Huntington.
 Emmet was known as a painter and illustrator.

 Personal life

 Julia was married to William Jenkins Emmet (1826–1905), a son of Judge Robert Emmet and Rosina (née Hubley) Emmet, and grandson of New York Attorney General Thomas Addis Emmet.
 Two of Emmet's brothers, Richard Stockton Emmet and Christopher Temple Emmet, were married to sisters, Katharine "Kitty" Temple and Ellen James Temple, both first cousins of Henry James, with whom Julia corresponded.
-Together, the couple had ten children, including a daughter Julia Colt Emmet died young.
-Their children who lived into adulthood were:
+Together, the couple had ten children, including a daughter, Julia Colt Emmet, who died young.
+Their children who lived beyond infancy were: